 3. Get the equipment.

 The main equipment you need to start a photocopy business is a photocopier and computer.

-The photocopier is the main equipment, therefore, it is important to be keen while choosing one.
+The photocopier is the main piece of equipment, therefore, it is important to be keen while choosing one.
 Some factors to consider are;

 - Business scale.